xinwenfu/GenCyber/SoftwareSecurity/README.md

 They can use the compromised computer as stepping stone to attack other computers or networks from inside.

+## Introduction to Metasploit and Armitage
+Please check this <a href="../FieldTrips">tutorial</a> on an introduction to Metasploit and Armitage.

 <!---
 so you can see now once you